SlimHintz/movie-data-eda/README.md

 #### The Budget and Genre Will Determine Best Time of Release
 ![img](./images/month-roi-budget.png)

 Finally, we examined the effect of month/seasonality on the ROI of movies released.
-From this chart, there is good evidence that there is a pattern on when high budget movies return the best profit.
-However, the evidence is not compelling and further research needs to be done.
+From this chart, there is little evidence

 #### Conclusions